Plan ahead! Start your LNT efforts before you depart for Black Rock City:

-- Make an evaporation device (see www.evapotrons.info for some great ideas) to properly dispose of your grey water.
-Do not dump grey water onto the playa.
+- Make an evaporation device (see the Playa Living section of our website for some great ideas) to properly dispose of your gray water.
+Do not dump gray water onto the playa.
 See the Burning Man website for collection, treatment, and disposal alternatives, and see Pack it out! for places to take your gray water after the event.

 - Never let it hit the ground!
 MOOP attracts more MOOP.
-If you see trash on the ground in BRC, pick it up and take it with you — you won’t see it later as layers of dust accumulate.
+If you see trash on the ground in BRC, pick it up and take it — the dust quickly makes it hard to spot.

-- Weight it down!
-Put a weight on or tie down anything that can blow away.
+- Put a weight on or tie down anything that can blow away.

 - If it wasn’t in your body, don’t put it in the potty!
 No tampons, trash, cigarette butts, etc. One ply toilet paper ONLY.

-- If you have an RV be sure to bring a five gallon bucket to catch any grey or black water leaks from your plumbing.
+- If you have an RV, bring a five-gallon bucket to catch any gray or black water leaks from your plumbing.

-- Make a MOOP bucket to collect MOOP.
-Cut a 3” hole in the top of an empty plastic water jug, leaving the handle intact.
-Sweep dust containing glass, wood chips, bark or anything too small to pick up, into a dust pan and deposit in a bucket for disposal at home.
+- Make a MOOP collection bucket.
+Cut a 3″ hole in the top of a plastic water jug, leaving the handle intact.
+Sweep dust containing glass, wood chips, bark or anything too small to pick up, into a dustpan and deposit in bucket for disposal at home.

 - WOOD IS MOOP!
 Wood is the #1 MOOP issue in Black Rock City.
-That’s right!
 Wood from sawdust, splinters, wood debris and firewood bark poses a major MOOP problem.
 Help keep the playa beautiful by laying down a tarp or rug under your wood cutting stations and firewood storage areas.
-If you see wood on the ground, pick it up!

 Before You Leave

 - Line-sweep your camp.
 Walk shoulder-to-shoulder with your campmates and clean your campsite in a grid pattern.
 Pick up EVERYTHING.
-Use a magnet bar or rake to go over your entire camp and conduct a final MOOP line-sweep to inspect your space.
+Use a magnet bar or rake to go over your entire camp and conduct a final sweep.

 - Community Clean-Up.
-As a citizen of BRC, you are asked to join your neighbors on Sunday and Monday after the burn for two hours of MOOPing BRC in addition to your own camp clean up—pick a well-traveled area.
+As a citizen of BRC, you are asked to join your neighbors on Sunday and Monday after the Burn for two hours of MOOPing in addition to your own camp cleanup.
+Pick a well-traveled area.
 The Earth Guardians in Center Camp can direct you to a specific cleanup project.

 - Secure and cover your load!
-Pack carefully and make sure your trash and other items do not litter our highways on your ride home.
+Pack carefully and make sure your trash and other items do not litter our highways.